bressler1995/Transform-to-Open-Science/README.md

 ## Have a Question for TOPS?

 There is a possibility that your question has been asked before.
-We have collected frequently asked questions [here](./tops_faq.md).
+Check our [FAQ's](#frequently-asked-questions) for answers to questions that we received frequently from our community.

 ### Start a Discussion

-Start a question discussion on GitHub to ask TOPS or the community a question.
+[Start a discussion](https://github.com/nasa/Transform-to-Open-Science/discussions) on GitHub to ask TOPS or the community a question.

 ### Contact Us
 Reach out to TOPS directly [using our contact form](https://docs.google.com/forms/d/1XcjQU9vYyXAMmJFdB6H021PFypGYWbNKvNR_em5q2UY/edit)!